-Members must first exhaust the Contractor's grievance and appeals process.
+Members shall first exhaust the Contractor's grievance and appeals process.
 The member may request a State fair hearing within one hundred and twenty (120) calendar days from the date of the Contractor's decision.
-As noted above, this process may run concurrent to an external review by an IRO.

-The parties to the FSSA fair hearing shall include the Contractor, as well as the member and his or her representative or the representative of a deceased member's estate per 42 CFR 438.406(b)(6).
+The parties to the FSSA fair hearing shall include the Contractor, as well as the member and his or her representative or the representative of a deceased member's estate.
 The Contractor shall respond to all requests for documentation required for the FSSA fair hearing within the timeframe identified in the request.
 In addition, if requested by FSSA at least five (5) business days in advance, the Contractor shall send a representative to the FSSA fair hearing to represent the State.
-Contractor will be subject to the contract compliance remedies set forth in Exhibit 2.C for failing to either (i) provide a timely and satisfactory response to documentation required for an appeal or (ii) to represent the State at the FSSA fair hearing upon adequate notice.
+Contractor will be subject to the contract compliance remedies set forth in Exhibit 2 for failing to either (i) provide a timely and satisfactory response to documentation required for an appeal or (ii) to represent the State at the FSSA fair hearing upon adequate notice.

 Adequate notice, at a minimum, requires notice of hearing mailed by the Indiana Office of Administrative Law Proceedings, or in the alternative, a request sent directly to the Compliance Officer by the Office of Medicaid Policy and Planning.